beautiful-numbers/lehmer-lean/README.md

 - it reconstructs audit-facing artifacts;
 - it packages local closure arguments;
 - it records branch/state routing where appropriate;
-- it exposes final assembly statements.
+- it exposes final assembly statements;
+- it provides a second Lean-checked audit of the unconditional branch/range exhaustiveness formalized by the main development.

 The final audit-facing global theorem is intentionally separated from local branch mathematics:

+- the paper gives the human-readable unconditional proof;
-- the pipeline defines the branch/range structure;
+- the main Lean layer formalizes the mathematical objects, branch/range predicates, closure packages, and terminal interfaces;
-- the branch layers discharge their own closure responsibilities;
-- the audit layer exposes and assembles the proof flow;
+- the audit layer checks and exposes the referee-facing verification flow;
+- the AXLE artifacts certify selected referee-layer statements;
 - the final referee theorem turns the global range split and closure obligations into a no-counterexample statement.

 This separation is meant to make the proof architecture inspectable and to avoid hiding proof obligations inside a single opaque final file.

+## AXLE-certified audit artifacts

+AXLE certificates provide an additional external audit trail for selected referee-layer artifacts.

+They should be interpreted relative to branch/range objectives: which artifact is certified, what role it plays in the branch/range pipeline, and how it feeds a closure endpoint.

+AXLE does not replace the paper, Lean’s kernel, the main Lean formalization, or human mathematical review.
+It adds another machine-checkable audit trail for selected formal artifacts.

+In this project, AXLE is used after the Lean referee layer: the paper is proof-complete, the main Lean development formalizes the proof architecture, the referee layer audits the main development from a second Lean-facing perspective, and AXLE certifies selected referee-layer artifacts.

 ## Do not review local artifacts in isolation